tsholmes/KSASM/Spec.md

 * For each operand up to ImmCount
   * Operand is read from PC
   * PC is advanced by size of Operand (sizeof(DataType) * Width)
-* Non-immediate input operands are popped off the stack in reverse order C,B,A
+* Non-immediate input operands are popped off the stack in order A,B,C
 * Computation is performed
 * Result operands are pushed onto the stack in order A,B,C